vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/en/guide/layout/home.md

 vuepress-theme-hope improves the default home page.

+If you want to use it, set `home: true` in page Front Matter.
+Any extra content after the `YAML front matter` will be parsed as normal Markdown and rendered after the features section.

 ![Screenshot](./assets/home.png)

 ## Item style

-The frontmatter parameters that can be configured are as follows:
+The Front Matter parameters that can be configured are as follows:

 ### home

 - Type: `boolean`

-Enable homepage style when set to true
+Enable homepage style when set to `true`

 ### title